tquila/candidateAssignment/README.md

 Please refer to the JSON attached with this sheet for the data source required for the application.

  1. Create a list to list out all the Accounts in the data source.
  2. When a list item is selected, display the information associated to the Account.
  3. The Account should also display in a similar list, each and every one of the Contacts with their relevant information.

-4. When a contact is selected, flag the contact as ‘high risk’ and display it accordingly.
+ 4. When a contact is selected, flag the contact as ‘high risk’ and display it accordingl.

 We would like to leave the UI/UX up to your discretion.